-By default, this command uses the backup ID assigned and returned by ndb_mgmd (see the discussions on backup_id in Using The NDB Cluster Management Client to Create a Backup for more information); you can override this behavior by specifying a backup ID using the --backupid option.
+By default, this command uses the backup ID assigned and returned by ndb_mgmd (see the discussions on backup_id in Using The NDB Cluster Management Client to Create a Backup for more information); you can override this behavior by specifying a backup ID using the --backupid option (short form is -I).

-The --snapshotstart option causes the backup to match the state of the cluster when the backup began.
+The --snapshotstart option (short form is -S) causes the backup to match the state of the cluster when the backup began.

-The --snapshotend option causes the backup to reflect the state of the cluster when the backup was finished.
+The --snapshotend option (short form is -E) causes the backup to reflect the state of the cluster when the backup was finished.
 If neither option is specified, the MySQL Cluster Manager client acts as though --snapshotend had been used.

-When the --waitstarted option is used, the MySQL Cluster Manager client waits until the backup has started before returning control to the user, after which the user can check the backup process's status with the show status command and the --backup option.
+When the --waitstarted option (short form is -w) is used, the MySQL Cluster Manager client waits until the backup has started before returning control to the user, after which the user can check the backup process's status with the show status command and the --backup option.

-When the --waitcompleted option is used, the MySQL Cluster Manager client waits until the backup process is complete before returning control to the user.
-If neither --waitstarted or --waitcompleted is specified, the client behaves as if --waitcompleted had been used.
+When the --waitcompleted option (short form is -W) is used, the MySQL Cluster Manager client waits until the backup process is complete before returning control to the user.
+If neither -- waitstarted nor --waitcompleted is specified, the client behaves as if --waitcompleted had been used.